JeorvalCM/Digital-Economy/Week03 Unit 1.2 WORLD IMPACT.md

 - Core indicators on access to, and use of, ICT by households and individual.

 ## Identify and describe ICT-based business models
+These are some of the basic business-based indicators:

+- Proportion of businesses using computers: this point alludes to the utilization of PCs that an organization utilizes during a year time frame.
+Not forgetting that this can be both portable and non-portable, but not a small component such as smartphones.

+- Proportion of employees using computers: This indicator refers to the proportion of employees using a computer in the company, that is, used for the employee's work over a 12-month period and not merely computer access.
+As with the previous indicator, smartphones or similar objects are not counted as computers.

+- Proportion of businesses using the Internet: Refers to the use and access to the Internet in the company in a 12-month reference period, either through a computer or any smart device.

+- Proportion of employees using the Internet: this indicator means the proportion of employees who used the Internet to perform their work in a 12-month period and not the simple fact of having access to the Internet.

+- Proportion of businesses with a Web presence: Means the measure of the proportion of companies that have a presence on the Internet, that is, a domain and website and control over it.

+- Proportion of businesses with an intranet: This indicator alludes to the proportion of companies that have an intranet, which is a network under the same protocol as the Internet allowing communication between the company.

 ## Explain strategic data analysis